apecloud/myduckserver/docs/tutorial/mysql-htap-maxscale-setup.md

 # Cleanup

-You can run `docker-compose down` to clean up all resources after the trial.
+You can run `docker compose down` to clean up all resources after the trial.